 In keeping with the spirit of inclusivity, the Latino Center of Art and Culture became the site of Daydream Festival.
 It was a chance to bring a supportive community of artists together on "neutral grounds", as well as bring attention to a wonderful and inclusive non-profit.
 And, with the help of the creative community, ticket costs remained low.
 Of course, the festival was a hit!

 Our dream of creative support came true.
-Without any paid advertisement, and solely from word of mouth, we were featured in Sacramento News and Review, Place Holder Magazine, Tube, and even the Sacramento Bee.
-We are excited to bring Daydream Festival back in 2018, as well as booking smaller events throughout the year.
-Come hang out with us!
+Without any paid advertisement, and solely from word of mouth, we were featured in Sacramento News and Review, Tube, and even the Sacramento Bee.
+Lately, we've broadened our horizons with events such as clothing swaps and figure drawing workshops, and are ecstatic to have received support from the Creative Economy Grant under Sacramento County.
+Next up: Daydream Festival 2 and the all-new Peachy Zine Fest.
+Come hang with us!

 Q: Tell me about Peach House Presents!